codeplusmath/PPL_Assignments/Assingment_1/Details.md

-In this assignment we perfirmed the variou
+In this assignment we perfirmed the various

-gimple commands.
+gcc-gimple commands.